NFL owners to mull anthem rules as Trump ups protest criticism

 NFL team owners will consider requiring players to stand for the U.S. national anthem after President Donald Trump on Tuesday stepped up his criticism of silent player protests against racial injustice by targeting the league on taxes.

-WASHINGTON: NFL team owners will consider requiring players to stand for the U.S. national anthem after President Donald Trump on Tuesday stepped up his criticism of silent player protests against racial injustice by targeting the league on taxes.
+WASHINGTON: NFL team owners will consider requiring football players to stand for the U.S. national anthem after President Donald Trump suggested using tax laws to penalize the league for players who kneel in protest of racial injustice.

-Trump, a Republican, escalated his feud with the National Football League in a Twitter post asking if the league should get tax breaks while players kneel in protest when the "Star-Spangled Banner" is played at the start of each game.
+Trump, a Republican, escalated his feud with the National Football League in a Twitter post asking if the league should get tax breaks while some athletes kneel in protest when the "Star-Spangled Banner" is played at the start of each game.

 "Everyone at this point is frustrated by the situation," Lockhart said.
 "The commissioner and the owners do want the players to stand.
 We think it is an important part of the game."

-While current policy says players should stand for the anthem and face the flag, no player has been disciplined for a protest, Lockhart said.
+Current policy calls for players to stand for the anthem and face the flag, but no player has been disciplined for a protest, Lockhart said.

-What Trump was demanding was unclear since the NFL has given up its tax-exempt status.
-The White House did not reply to requests for comment.
+"We need to move past this controversy, and we want to do that together with our players," NFL Commissioner Roger Goodell wrote in a memo to team owners.

+The White House supported the idea of asking players to stand, said spokeswoman Sarah Sanders.

 Trump last month called on NFL team owners to fire players who kneel during the anthem to protest police violence against black Americans.

-Vice President Mike Pence walked out of a NFL game on Sunday after some players knelt, a move some critics called a publicity stunt.
+Vice President Mike Pence walked out of a NFL game on Sunday after some players knelt, an action some critics called a publicity stunt.

-Trump won the presidency with less support from black and Hispanic voters than any president in at least four decades.
+Trump won the presidency with less support from black voters than any other president in at least four decades.

 Trump has refused to disclose his own tax history, departing from a practice of U.S. presidents going back more than 40 years.
 Trump has said nobody cares about his tax returns, but critics say they could show conflicts of interest.

-(Additional reporting by Daniel Bases in New York and Steve Keating amd Frank Pingue in Toronto; Writing by Susan Heavey and Jon Herskovitz; Editing by Scott Malone and Meredith Mazzilli)
+(Additional reporting by Jeff Mason in Washington, DC, Daniel Bases in New York and Steve Keating amd Frank Pingue in Toronto; Writing by Susan Heavey and Jon Herskovitz; Editing by Scott Malone, Meredith Mazzilli and Steve Orlofsky)